 This was one of the first acquisitions by the National Trust in Derbyshire.
 With spectacular views, Alport is over 1,000 ft and from its summit it is possible to see as far as five counties on a clear day.
 Sometimes known as Alport Stone because of the conspicuous pillar of quarried gritstone, some 20 foot high, near the summit

 Completed in 1794, the canal is 14.5 miles long, has a wealth of industrial heritage and lies in the Derwent Valley Mills World Heritage Site.
 The canal can be explored from the towpath, a distance of just over 5 miles, between Cromford Wharf and Ambergate – perfect for walkers, it has a rich and diverse wildlife and part of it has been designated a Site of Special Scientific Interest and Local Nature Reserve.

 Derby and Nottingham with their city centre shopping are our closest large towns with good shopping, particularly in Nottingham, and all the usual department stores.
 Derby is approx 20 minutes from Dannah Farm, whilst Nottingham takes around 45 minutes.
 If you are looking for a state of the art Shopping Mall, Meadowhall is a 45 minute drive, whilst the smaller and more intimate McArthur Glen and Peak Village are worth a visit.

 Local Towns of the Peak District and Derbyshire

 Small interesting market towns abound in this area of Derbyshire.
 The most famous are arguably Bakewell, Ashbourne and Matlock.
 Chesterfield is popular for its outdoor market and Matlock Bath for its river walks and ‘seaside feel’.
 These small local towns offer an interesting alternative to shopping in the large cities, as many of the shops are still family owned and individual.

-Tourist Information Centres in the Peak District, Derbyshire Dales.
+Tourist Information Centres in Derbyshire The Peak District.